Kamala Harris proves own worst enemy in enigmatic campaign

 A former California attorney general, Ms. Harris garnered cheers from liberal voters when she called for decriminalizing marijuana.
 But she joked that her Jamaican heritage bolstered her position, provoking a rebuke from her father and other Jamaicans for perpetuating a stereotype.

-Next, when rival Rep. Tulsi Gabbard accused her of flip-flopping from being a marijuana foe as a prosecutor and attorney general, Ms. Harris failed to deliver a comeback and came across as the loser in the exchange.
+Next, when rival Rep. Tulsi Gabbard of Hawaii accused her of flip-flopping from being a marijuana opponent as a prosecutor and attorney general, Ms. Harris failed to deliver a comeback and came across as the loser in the exchange.

-In one of the brightest moments of her run, Ms. Harris confronted Mr. Biden at the June debate in Miami, chastising him for opposing federally mandated busing to desegregate public schools in the 1970s.
+In one of the brightest moments of her run, Ms. Harris confronted Mr. Biden at the June debate in Miami.
+She chastised him for opposing federally mandated busing to desegregate public schools in the 1970s.
 She surged in the polls, but within days, she began hedging her positions on “Medicare for All” government-run health care and even on busing.
-Her poll numbers quickly slid back into single digits and she settled into a distant fourth place.
+Her poll numbers quickly slid back into single digits, and she settled into a distant fourth place.

-Ms. Harris’ backing off from a full-fledged Medicare for All program, saying she would not immediately do away with private insurance, provided ammunition for rival Sen. Bernard Sanders of Vermont, whose Medicare for All legislation she co-sponsored.
+Ms. Harris’ backing off from a full-fledged Medicare for All program, saying she would not immediately eliminate private insurance, provided ammunition for Mr. Sanders of Vermont, whose Medicare for All legislation she cosponsored.

 “Kamala Harris changed her views on her health care plan in a very significant way,” he said in an interview with Vice News published this week.
 “That’s her privilege.
 I’m not arguing with her.
 And she does not support what I support.”

-It’s an attack likely to be repeated.
+The attack is likely to be repeated.

-The Harris campaign responded by saying that she put forth a plan that experts and analysts commended as the best way to get to universal health coverage and expand the “actual Medicare program” to all Americans.
+The Harris campaign responded by saying she put forth a plan that professionals and analysts commended as the best way to get to universal health care coverage and expand the “actual Medicare program” to all Americans.

-Ms. Harris recently put out a plan that calls for a longer transition to Medicare-style insurance system that retains a role for the private insurance industry.
+Ms. Harris recently put out a plan that calls for a longer transition to a Medicare-style insurance system that retains a role for the private insurance industry.

-Still, her evolving positions keep her on defense.
+Still, her evolving positions keep her on the defensive.

 “This campaign of fits and starts is how they built the campaign for the long haul,” said David McCuan, a politics professor at Sonoma State University and a longtime player in California politics.

-He described a careful strategy to stay in the game through the first nominating contests in Iowa and New Hampshire and then make a move in the Nevada and South Carolina primaries, spring-boarding into the Super Tuesday primaries on March 3 that include California and Texas.
+He described a careful strategy to stay in the game through the first nominating contests in Iowa and New Hampshire and then make a move in the Nevada and South Carolina primaries to springboard into the Super Tuesday primaries on March 3 that include California and Texas.

 “She wants to come out of there not necessarily with the most delegates but in the driver’s seat,” Mr. McCuan said.

-The challenge for the Harris campaign is managing expectations to keep her from disappointing as they get through the Feb.
+The challenge for the Harris campaign is managing expectations to keep her from disappointing as she gets through the Feb.
 3 Iowa caucuses and Feb.
 11 New Hampshire primary.

 The failure to manage expectations only added to the impression of backsliding.

-The early stumbles, however, could be nothing more than the campaign’s growing pains.
+The early stumbles, however, could be nothing more than campaign growing pains.

 Ms. Harris has assembled an experienced campaign staff that devised her Super Tuesday strategy.
 The team includes California-based SCRB Strategies, with Ace Smith, a top voter contact consultant, and veteran messaging consultant Sean Clegg.